rgknp/AIDayLabs/lab04.4-collect_and_analyze_data_from_a_scoring_service/0_README.md

 1. Sign in to the [Azure portal](https://portal.azure.com/).
 2. Select More Services.
 3. In the search box, type Storage accounts and select the Enter key.
 4. From the Storage accounts search blade, select the Storage account resource.
-To determine your storage account, use the following steps:
+To determine the storage account, use the following steps:

     a.
-Go to Azure Machine Learning Workbench, select the project you're working on, and open a command prompt from the File menu.
+Go to Azure Machine Learning Workbench, select the project, and open a command prompt from the File menu.

     b.
 Enter ```az ml env show -v``` and check the storage_account value.
-This is the name of your storage account.
+This is the name of the storage account.

-    For example, you will see a line related to *storage_account* as follows after executing ```az ml env show -v```.
+    For example, we will see a line related to *storage_account* as follows after executing ```az ml env show -v```.
 In the below *storage_account* json, the *storage_account* is mlcrpstg33b516491a05.
     ```
     "storage_account": {
     "resource_id": "/subscriptions/5be49961-ea44-42ec-8021-b728be90d58c/resourcegroups/chclustercollect333rg-azureml-baaa1/providers/Microsoft.Storage/storageAccounts/mlcrpstg33b516491a05"